Owners: Jill and Jason Lydic

 Red (not his real name) is a native of Western North Carolina, hopping around between Hendersonville, Fletcher, Leicester, Candler, Asheville, and now Waynesville.
-He and his wife Rhiannon have five rescue dogs: Buddy, Deegan, Charley Rose, Boone, and Keanu.
+He and his wife Rhiannon have five rescue dogs: Buddy, Charley Rose, Boone, Keanu, and Ol’ Gus Chiggins.
 Red is balancing work and school with the goal of becoming a social worker when he grows up.
 Red is shy at first but once you get to know him he really comes out of his shell (or crate).
 When he’s not working or in class, you can often find the Carithers out hiking with the dogs.
 Little known fact: Red is Larry Bird’s half brother.